icza/session/README.md

     ctx := appengine.NewContext(r)
     sessmgr := session.NewCookieManager(session.NewMemcacheStore(ctx))
-    defer sessmgr.Close() // Note the Close(): it will ensure changes made to the session are auto-saved in Memcache.
+    defer sessmgr.Close() // This will ensure changes made to the session are auto-saved in Memcache.

     sess := sessmgr.Get(r) // Get current session
     if sess != nil {